Web Analytics Made Easy - Statcounter

 Palm Trees in Alabama

-Many of you Alabamans can grow lots of palm tree species.
+Alabamans can grow many palm tree species.
 Easily, pretty much with no worries.

-But the absolute best is right along the Southern Coastal Panhandle.
+The best area is right along the Southern Coastal Panhandle.
 Great place to check them out.
 Living there?
 You'll find palm trees grow easily.

-But with your tender-loving care many species of palm trees in the US can do well in the southern 2/3 of the state.
+So there are many species of palm trees in the US that can Do Well in Alabama.

 Palm Trees in Mississippi